RPD interim chief talks community relations and crime prevention in 90-day plan

 Department leaders laid out the challenges they’ve discovered with community engagement and the steps they’re taking to create change in the department.

-“If we wish to stay on top of any critical, new issues in the community, we have to talk to each other,” said Cynthia Herriott-Sullivan, RPD interim Chief.
+“If we wish to stay on top of any critical, new issues in the community, we have to talk to each other,” Herriott-Sullivan said.

 In an overview of crime statics, the department’s Business Intelligence Director says the city is seeing an increase in violent crimes over the last year, and the department is focusing their efforts against gun violence towards small groups of street sections.